NASA may be forced to roll Artemis I back to VAB after Saturday scrub

 Saturday’s attempt looked more likely following the mission management team’s run-through of data from issues that rose up during Monday’s scrub.
 Brevard County officials predicted up to 400,000 people might make their way to the Space Coast to check out the launch.

+This one was much larger than the one seen on Monday, though.

-Artemis mission manager Mike Sarafin said teams are debating repairs at the launch pad, but even if they can fix the issues there, current agreements with Space Launch Delta 45 will not let Artemis stay at the pad longer than 25 days without checking the batteries for its flight termination system, which is needed in an emergency during launch.
+Artemis mission manager Mike Sarafin said teams are debating doing repairs at the launch pad.
+But even if they can fix the issues there, current agreements with the Space Force’s Space Launch Delta 45 — which that manages the Eastern Range for launches – will not let Artemis stay at the pad longer than 25 days without checking the batteries for its flight termination system, which is needed in an emergency during launch.
 That has to be done at the VAB.

 “It is not our decision.
 It is the Range’s decision,” Sarafin said, “They’re the ones responsible for managing public safety.”

-That said, there could be a waiver granted to extend Artemis I’s stay on the pad, but there are other limits on how long Artemis can stay at the pad that could come into play.
+That said, there could be a waiver granted to extend Artemis I’s stay on launch pad 39-B, but there are other limits on how long Artemis remain there that could come into play.

+Teams want to replace the parts on the feed line that was the source of the leak, and then test it to make sure it will work on future attempts.
+Testing at cryogenic temperatures, though, cannot be done at the VAB — only at the launch pad.

 “As part of this initial test flight, we’re learning the vehicle, we’re learning how to operate the vehicle and we’re learning all of the things required to get us ready to fly,” Sarafin said.
-“We’ve demonstrated a large number of those things, not only through wet dress, and some of the other ground tests that we’ve had.
-But we we are still learning as we go again to get this vehicle off safely.”
+“We’ve demonstrated a large number of those things, not only through wet dress, and some of the other ground tests that we’ve had, but we are still learning as we go — again — to get this vehicle off safely.”

+Nelson said that while everyone involved was disappointed and wanted to see a launch Saturday, there has been no pressure to speed up efforts, and the future human missions stay on target.
+He also said costs for each failed launch attempt pale in comparison to the alternative.

 ———